 Sequenced: Outputs shut down according to ramp down rate control settings.
+This is the method used when a dPOL is told to do a normal, controlled shut down.

 Critical: Both high side and low side switches of the dPOL are turned off instantly